Characterizing the Degree-Kirchhoff, Gutman, and Schultz Indices in Pentagonal Cylinders and M\"{o}bius Chains: The relations among different indices

 \begin{theorem} The Gutman index $\operatorname{Gut}(P_n)$ of the pentagonal cylinder chain $P_n$ on $5n$ vertices is

-\end{theorem} \textit{Proof.} The vertices of the pentagonal cylinder chain $P_n$ (see Figure \ref{fig1}) can be categorized below. \begin{enumerate} \item A degree-$3$ vertex which is non-adjacent to any degree-$2$ vertex is called an $a$-type vertex.
-So, the vertices with labels $\{1,1',3,3',\ldots,2n-1,2n-1'\}$ are said to be $a$-type vertices. \item A degree-$3$ vertex which is adjacent to a degree-$2$ vertex is called a $b$-type vertex.
-So, the vertices with labels $\{2,2',4,4',\ldots,2n,2n'\}$ are said to be $b$-type vertices. \item A vertex of degree-$2$ is called a $c$-type vertex.
-So, the vertices with labels $\{\tilde{1},\tilde{2},\ldots,\tilde{n}\}$ are said to be $c$-type vertices. \end{enumerate} Furthermore, the vertices with labels $\{1,2,3,\ldots,2n\}$ and $\{1',2',3',\ldots,2n'\}$ are said to be upper vertices and lower vertices respectively.
+\end{theorem} \textit{Proof.} The vertices of the pentagonal cylinder chain $P_n$ (see Figure \ref{fig1}) can be categorized below. \begin{enumerate} \item An $a$-type vertex is a degree-$3$ vertex that is non-adjacent to any degree-$2$ vertex.
+So, the vertices with labels $\{1,1',3,3',\ldots,2n-1,2n-1'\}$ are referred to as $a$-type vertices. \item A $b$-type vertex is a degree-$3$ vertex that is adjacent to a degree-$2$ vertex.
+So, the vertices with labels $\{2,2',4,4',\ldots,2n,2n'\}$ are referred to as $b$-type vertices. \item A $c$-type vertex is a vertex of degree-$2$.
+So, the vertices with labels $\{\tilde{1},\tilde{2},\ldots,\tilde{n}\}$ are referred to as $c$-type vertices. \end{enumerate} Furthermore, the vertices with labels $\{1,2,3,\ldots,2n\}$ and $\{1',2',3',\ldots,2n'\}$ are said to be upper vertices and lower vertices respectively.

 Now we have the following observations.

 \begin{enumerate} \item The aggregate of the weighted distances $d_id_jd_{ij}$ between an $a$-type upper vertex and

 \begin{enumerate} \item the vertices with labels $\{1,2,3,\ldots,2n\}$ is $9\left(2\sum\limits_{i=1}^{n-1} i+n\right)=9n^2,$ and \item the vertices with labels $\{1',2',3',\ldots,2n'\}$ is $9\left(2\sum\limits_{i=1}^{n} i+n\right)=9(n^2+2n).$ \end{enumerate}